apache/apisix-ingress-controller/docs/FAQ.md

 When `apisix-ingress-controller` creates a route with CRD, it checks the `Endpoint` resources in Kubernetes (matched by namespace_name_port).
 If the corresponding endpoint information is not found, the route will not be created and wait for the next retry.

+Tips: The failure caused by empty upstream nodes is a limitation of Apache APISIX, related [issue](https://github.com/apache/apisix/issues/3072)

 6. What is the retry rule of `apisix-ingress-controller`?

 If an error occurs during the process of `apisix-ingress-controller` parsing CRD and distributing the configuration to APISIX, a retry will be triggered.